-- Over 35 years as a career researcher in the treatment and policy-making around substance use and abuse field - Published over 400 articles and chapters on addiction research - Treatment Research Institute (TRI): Co-founder and CEO until September 1, 2014 - White House Office of National Drug Control Policy (2009-11): Deputy Director
+- < Tom was appointed a Director in November 2014.
+His extensive experience in the field of addiction spans more than 35 years as a career researcher in the treatment of and policy-making around substance use and abuse.
+This enables him to contribute valuable insight and perspective to his work on Indivior's Science & Policy Committee which can have a material impact on the operating context within a regulatory and political environment. - Published over 450 articles and chapters on addiction research - Treatment Research Institute (TRI): Co-founder, CEO and Chairman until September, 2016 - White House Office of National Drug Control Policy: Deputy Director (2009-2011)

-- Treatment Research Institute (TRI): Chairman - Serves on several editorial boards of scientific journals
+- < Recover Together, Inc.: Director - Serves on several editorial boards of scientific journals